NootThePenguin/Cryb-Instructions/README.md

 https://i.imgur.com/DHbJ57m.png

-Set NODE_ENV= to development so it should look like NODE_ENV=development Set the JWT_KEY to anything, example -> "km93m8c928ma90!mif" so JWT_KEY=km93m8c928ma90!mif (make it something complicated) or get something from random.org
+Set NODE_ENV= to development so it should look like NODE_ENV=development

+Set the JWT_KEY to anything, example -> "km93m8c928ma90!mif" so JWT_KEY=km93m8c928ma90!mif (make it something complicated) or get something from random.org

 Set MONGO_URI= to MONGO_URI=mongodb://localhost:27017/cryb

 Leave REDIS_URI= blank as it should connect to localhost

 Now onto the discord stuff!

 Head over to https://discordapp.com/developers/applications and click on New Application and name it whatever you want https://i.imgur.com/tZ1m6Ba.png

 Make sure you are on the General Information tab and get your "CLIENT ID" from there, click copy.
 Paste it into DISCORD_CLIENT_ID=<Your client ID here>

-Get your client secret (DO NOT SHARE!!) from the same page and click copy Paste it into DISCORD_CLIENT_SECRET=<Your client secret here> For set DISCORD_CALLBACK_URL to DISCORD_CALLBACK_URL=http://localhost:3000/auth/discord We will set this up below
+Get your client secret (DO NOT SHARE!!) from the same page and click copy Paste it into DISCORD_CLIENT_SECRET=<Your client secret here>

+For now set DISCORD_CALLBACK_URL to DISCORD_CALLBACK_URL=http://localhost:3000/auth/discord

+We will set this up right now

 Head over to the OAuth2 tab and make these Redirects https://i.imgur.com/ZpZOdka.png